jeffpar/pcjs.v1/_posts/2016-08-03-the-vt100-terminal.md

 It's not operational yet, but as you can see below, pieces are starting to fall into place, including a test screen that displays most of the VT100 font variations, built on-the-fly from the original VT100 Character Generator ROM, and LEDs that respond to the firmware's commands.
-When you start the simulation, it briefly displays a "WAIT" message as it processes the VT100's Non-Volatile RAM (NVR), and then it spins, awaiting further stimulus.
+When you click "Run" to start the simulation, it briefly displays a "WAIT" message as it processes the VT100's Non-Volatile RAM (NVR), and then it spins, awaiting further stimulus.

+The VT100 KEYMAP table in [keyboard.js](/modules/pc8080/lib/keyboard.js) maps modern keys to VT100 key addresses, and most of the mappings are 1-1.
+Function keys are mapped as follows:

+- F1: PF1
+- F2: PF2
+- F3: PF3
+- F4: PF4
+- F6: BREAK
+- F7: LINE FEED
+- F8: NO SCROLL
+- F9: SET-UP

 The initial goal for the simulation is to provide a virtual terminal that can communicate with other PCjs machines and provide a realistic serial communication experience, all from the comfort of your web browser.